 A bachelor’s degree in marine biology is offered at the Florida Institute of Technology, where students do fieldwork at the estuarine areas of the Indian River Lagoon and the Atlantic Ocean marine ecosystems.
 A Bachelor of Science in Marine Biology program at the University of Alaska Southeast introduces students to the degree’s subdisciplines, including Marine Ecology and Marine Phycology through intensive fieldwork.

-A master’s degree in Marine Biology, on the other hand, is offered at the Northeastern University in Boston, Massachusetts, where students collect specimens, dive down to the depths of the oceans or spend hours on the shoreline to collect specimens.
+A master’s degree in Marine Biology, on the other hand, is offered at Northeastern University in Boston, Massachusetts, where students collect specimens, dive down to the depths of the oceans, or spend hours on the shoreline to collect specimens.
 The university also houses marine laboratories.
 A similar program is offered at the University of Oregon where student experience includes wading on mudflats to obtain samples of worm and clam species.

-One of the degree programs that involves in-depth field research is Forestry.
+One of the degree programs that involve in-depth field research in Forestry.
 Forestry degree holders have rewarding career options as forest rangers, consultants, or coordinators of forest-related programs under the U.S. Fish and Wildlife Service.
 They also collaborate with competent sustainability advocates and scientists for projects that promote a positive environmental impact.
 Forest rangers and administrators maintain camping trails, camping grounds, and other forest facilities.
 They are also responsible for enforcing laws and implementing regulations on campgrounds, roads, and public lands.
 Forest rangers also interact with people during campground visits and patrols.